morganw-code/dotfiles/README.md

 # My Dotfiles

-## Vim
+## Neovim

 The plugin manager I use is called vim-plug.
-Read more about it here: https://github.com/junegunn/vim-plug
+Read more about it here: https://github.com/junegunn/vim-plug.
+Once you have written your config file, run `:PlugInstall`, but you can switch it out for any plugin manager you prefer.

+The configuration should work fine for regular vim, just add the lines to your `.vimrc` file.

 ## i3